Organization and History

 In 1970, a group of Leon County citizens developed a concern for the growing need for senior services.
 Responding to the needs identified in their "Senior Society Survey," Frances Clay and founding members began an effective and efficiently organized approach to helping seniors.
 They called themselves the Senior Society Planning Council (SSPC).
 Soon after, state and federal grants were added to initial United Way and community donations, and more services and programs were made available to seniors.

-For over four decades, Elder Care Services Board of Directors, staff, volunteers and donors have been proud to adapt and grow our services to improve the quality of life for seniors in the Big Bend area.
+For over five decades, Elder Care Services Board of Directors, staff, volunteers and donors have been proud to adapt and grow our services to improve the quality of life for seniors in the Big Bend area.

 SSPC begins serving group meals in three Leon County locations, our first Congregate Meal Sites: Georgia Bell Dickinson Apartments, Trinity United Presbyterian Church, and St. Thomas More Co-Cathedral.